What is Male Infertility?

 A man’s fertility generally relies on the quantity and quality of his sperm.
-If the number of sperm a man ejaculates is low or if the sperm are of a poor quality, it will be difficult, and sometimes impossible, for him to cause a pregnancy.
+If the number of sperm a man ejaculates is low or if the sperm is of a poor quality, it will be difficult, and sometimes impossible, for him to cause a pregnancy.

 Male infertility is diagnosed when, after testing both partners, reproductive problems have been found in the male.
-The “male factor” contributes to infertility around half the time, and about one third of the time, it’s the main cause of infertility.
+The “male factor” contributes to infertility around half the time, and about one-third of the time, it’s the main cause of infertility.

 Male infertility is usually caused by problems that affect either sperm production or sperm transport.